Biggest trading mistakes and how to avoid them

 Conclusion: make your own trading plan and stick to it

-Every trader makes mistakes, and the examples covered in this article don’t need to be the end of your trading.
+Always start with a trading plan.
+This should include your risk management strategy, complete with stops and limits.
+Humans aren’t machines and every trader makes mistakes.
+The mistakes listed in this article don’t need to be the end of your trading.
 However, they should be taken as opportunities to learn what works and what doesn’t work for you.
-The main points to remember are that you should make a trading plan based on your own analysis, and stick to it to prevent emotions from clouding your decision-making.
+The main points to remember are that you should make a trading plan based on your own analysis and stick to it to prevent emotions from clouding your decision making.

 This information has been prepared by IG, a trading name of IG Markets Limited.
 In addition to the disclaimer below, the material on this page does not contain a record of our trading prices, or an offer of, or solicitation for, a transaction in any financial instrument.
 IG accepts no responsibility for any use that may be made of these comments and for any consequences that result.
 No representation or warranty is given as to the accuracy or completeness of this information.
 Consequently any person acting on it does so entirely at their own risk.
 Any research provided does not have regard to the specific investment objectives, financial situation and needs of any specific person who may receive it.
 It has not been prepared in accordance with legal requirements designed to promote the independence of investment research and as such is considered to be a marketing communication.
 Although we are not specifically constrained from dealing ahead of our recommendations we do not seek to take advantage of them before they are provided to our clients.
 See full non-independent research disclaimer and quarterly summary.